daisybio/DysRegNet_package/README.md

 ```
 ## The output

 The package output a DataFrame that represents patient specific dysregulated edges.
-Columns are edges and rows are patient ids.
+Columns are edges and rows patient ids.

-a value of 0 means that the edge is not significantly dysregulated (different from control samples), otherwise the z-score is reported.
+In the result table, a value of 0 means that the edge is not significantly dysregulated (different from control samples).
+Otherwise the z-score is reported.
 For the get_results_binary() method, the dysregulations are binarized instead of z-scores.

 ## Example